modu/website_grokit_ca/articles/web/PaperDynamoKeyValueStore/PaperDynamoKeyValueStore.markdown

 - Consistent hashing to achieve elastic scalability (4.2).
 - Key partitioning and key-data replication on nodes based on preference lists (4.3).
-- Eventual consistency as a tradeoff for higher availability.
+- Eventual consistency as a tradeoff for higher availability (2.1).
 - Vector clocks for conflict resolution (4.4).
 - Quorum, sloppy quorum (hinted handoff) and quorum parametrization (4.5, 4.6).
 - Merkle trees (4.7).